isaackrementsov/advance-java/README.md

             project_name
 ```
 ##### Install from Jar file
 Installing from a jar file depends on your build manager, so see their documentation.
-However, you will generally put the jar file into a `libs` folder and then compile it to your classpath (where binary files are stored).
+However, you will generally [download the jar file](https://github.com/isaackrementsov/advance-java/blob/master/build/libs/advance-java.jar) and put it into a `libs` folder and then compile it to your classpath (where binary files are stored).
 ##### Install from source code
 Simply download the Github code and copy the `advance` folder into your `java` folder.
 Also, make sure that freemarker is installed as an accessible package.
 To use the framework, import it like so: